enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/caster_tricks.md

 <|trick@trickster:templates|trick-id=trickster:hotbar_reflection|>

-Gives the selected hotbar slot of the caster, if available.
+Returns the selected hotbar slot of the caster, if available.